LibAssignment/cs336-assignment2-systems/paper/writeup.typ

 + find a bug that `torch.arange` does not set device, so it would alloc and sync to GPU, causing python code blocking and waiting for GPU to finish the alloc/sync operation.
 + there might be command queue in GPU, so launching kernel might be blocking on CPU if the queue is full.
 + if CUDA HW doesn't appear in the profile, it might be `CuptiUseRawGpuTimestamps` issue, see https://forums.developer.nvidia.com/t/nsys-doesnt-show-cuda-kernel-and-memory-data/315536/8 for more information.

+== Problem (flash_forward)

+=== a) Write a pure PyTorch (no Triton) autograd.Function that implements the FlashAttention-2 forward pass
++ L should be logsumexp of each row, note L should add x_max, so that when recompute in backward pass we can use L to compute softmax.